+All CARE students are EOPS students.
+CARE is Cooperative Agencies Resources for Education (CARE).
 The program provides services to EOPS eligible, single heads of households, with one child under the age of 14 that is receiving cash aid.
 CalWORKs students that meet CARE criteria may also be eligible for services.
-All CARE eligible students qualify for EOPS services as well.

-How can one qualify for the CARE program and services?
+How can one qualify for the EOPS/CARE program and services?

-- · Must be enrolled in EOPS - · Single parent with at least one child under the age of 14 - Current CalWORKs/TANFs recipient - Full time student (Minimum of 9 or more units) - Pursuing an educational, vocational, or job training program
+- Enrolled in the EOPS Program

+- Single parent with at least one child under the age of 14

+- Current CalWORKs/TANFs recipient

+- Full time student (12 or more units)

+- Pursuing an educational, vocational, or job training program